Stability, Efficiency, and Contentedness of Social Storage Networks

 \begin{remark} An SV-SRN, $\mathfrak{g}$ under the SO-Framework is a social storage network where the utility of each agent $i\in \mathfrak{g}$ is $u_{i}(\mathfrak{g})=\beta_{i}(1-\lambda^{\eta_{i}(\mathfrak{g})})$, and for all agents $i, j \in \mathfrak{g}$, $\beta_i=\beta_j, s_i=s_j, d_i = d_j$, and $b_i=b_j$. \end{remark}

-For ease of exposition, from now onwards, whenever we talk of SVN networks, we will always assume sufficiency of every resource --- that is, sufficient storage under MO-Framework, and sufficient storage and budget under SO-Framework.
-Whenever we talk of SRN or SV-SRN networks, we will not make these assumptions of sufficiency.
+For ease of exposition, from now onwards, whenever we discuss SVN networks, we will always assume sufficiency of every resource --- that is, sufficient storage under MO-Framework, and sufficient storage and budget under SO-Framework.
+Whenever we discuss SRN or SV-SRN networks, we will not make these assumptions of sufficiency.
 These are summarised in Table \ref{table:Different-Networks}.

-We, first (in Section \ref{subsec:stability-condition}), apply the bilateral stability definitions discussed in the previous section to the two utility functions of Section \ref{sec:frameworks}.
-This gives us necessary and sufficient conditions for stability, in terms of the network parameters (that is, $c$, $\lambda$, etc.).
-This makes it easier to visualize a bilaterally stable network, and we use these conditions in Section \ref{subsec:unique-stability-point} to derive the ideal neighborhood size for having a bilaterally stable network.
-As discussed earlier, we term it the {\it stability point}.
-We also prove uniqueness of such a point (except in one trivial case).
-In Section \ref{subsec:stabile-networks} we discuss bilaterally stable social storage networks, and in Section \ref{subsec:welfare}, we discuss efficient networks.
+In the following subsections, we characterize bilaterally stable symmetric social storage networks, by first deriving the deviation conditions --- conditions for an agent to have an incentive to add or delete a link, given the network parameters (that is, disk failure rate $\lambda$, value of backup data $\beta$, and the cost of maintaining a link $c$).
+This also gives us necessary and sufficient conditions for bilateral stability, in terms of the network parameters ($\lambda$, $\beta$, and $c$).
+Further, this makes it easier to visualize a bilaterally stable network, and we use these conditions to derive the ideal neighborhood size for having a bilaterally stable network.
+We term this ideal neighborhood size as the {\it stability point} (see Definition \ref{def:stability-point}).